Tuesday, December 17, 2024

 • Mass surrender of these dogs to shelters.

-• Animals being abandoned.
+• Animals are being abandoned.

 • Post from responsible and irresponsible Pitbull owners and more.